-During the first-trimester of pregnancy, moms will face many problems in their health.
+During the first trimester of pregnancy, moms will face many problems in their health.
 Most pregnancy will make women suffer from excessive weakness and morning sickness.
 About 80% of pregnant women affected feel nauseous throughout the day.
-Some others even suffer from nausea during the pregnancy.
+Some others even suffer from nausea during pregnancy.
 In order to relieve the problem, moms will think about taking medicines such as Gaviscon, Zofran, Phenergan, Reglan, Compro, and Emetrol.

 What is Emetrol?

 Emetrol is an antiemetic combination that contains sugar and phosphoric acid.
 In the 1950s and 1960s, Emetrol gained recognition in the scientific literature as a safe, inexpensive, effective nausea and vomiting of pregnancy (NVP) remedy.
 Therefore, the patients of diabetic should not take it without the advice of health care providers.
 Offered under the name of Emetrol nausea, it is a medicine for nausea due to an upset stomach.